sonirahul/AWSAssociateSolutionsArchitectNotes/README.md

    1.   **AWS Global Infrastructure**:
-        1. Availability zone: Each AWS region consists of multiple AZs Each region consists of multiple availability zones, currently 69 in total(as of 2019) An Availability Zone(AZ) is simply a data center Each AZ can contain multiple data centers
+        1. Availability zone: Each AWS region consists of multiple AZs Each region consists of multiple availability zones, currently 84 in total(as of 2022) An Availability Zone(AZ) is simply a data center Each AZ can contain multiple data centers

-        2. Regions: A place where AWS resources exists a geographical area, there are 22 regions (as of 2019)
+        2. Regions: A place where AWS resources exists a geographical area, there are 26 regions (as of 2022)

         3. Edge location: This is a CDN(Content-Delivery Network) endpoint.
 Edge locations are used by CloudFront to cache files near the user where they access them.

         4. CDN: A content delivery network (CDN) is a system of distributed servers that deliver webpages, and other web content to a user based on the geographic locations of the user, the origin of the webpage and a content delivery server.
 There are many more edge locations than there are regions.
-Currently Amazon CloudFront uses a global network of 197 Points of Presence (186 Edge Locations and 11 Regional Edge Caches) in 74 cities across 34 countries.
+Currently Amazon CloudFront uses a global network of +310 Points of Presence (300+ Edge Locations and 13 Regional Edge Caches) in 74 cities across 34 countries.

+        5. refer to this link for updated info [link](https://aws.amazon.com/about-aws/global-infrastructure/)

    2.   **Networking**: